matthewpriddy/Active-Directory-Deployed-in-the-Cloud/README.md

-Now that we have deployed the Windows 10 **virtual machine**, lets move on to deploy the Windows Server 2022 **virtual machine**.
-To do so, lets select Create another **VM**.
+Now that we have deployed the Windows 10 **virtual machine**, let's move on to deploy the Windows Server 2022 **virtual machine**.
+To do so, let's select Create another **VM**.
 Repeat the initial deployment steps as for the previously deployed **virtual machine** until you reach the screen under the Basics tab.
 We will name this **VM** "VM2".

 - - - -